Ujjwal2017099/Aushadhi-Aikyam/README.md

 # SolveForIndiaHack

 <h2>Getting Started:</h2>
-1.Make sure you have node.js installed on your system.
+1.Make sure you have node.js and python installed on your system.

->If not then you can install it from [here](https://nodejs.org/en/)
+>If not then you can install it from here [node](https://nodejs.org/en/) [python](https://www.python.org/downloads/)

 2.Clone the project repo on you system by either downloading the code or by using git clone